anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     Precomputation results

     :   Guards may involve non-trivial computations,
-        wich should not be repeated;
+        which should not be repeated;
          instead the results are passed on as precomputation result.

 --><!--